bytedance/libtpa/doc/redis.rst

 Introduction
 ------------

-This page shows how to build and run redis with libtpa acceleration.
+This page shows how to build and run redis with Libtpa acceleration.

-In summary, libtpa boosts the redis GET benchmark performance more than 5 times, from 0.21m rps to 1.14m rps.
+In summary, Libtpa boosts the redis GET benchmark performance more than 5 times, from 0.21m rps to 1.14m rps.
 Meanwhile, the p99 latency is greatly decreased, from 0.815ms to 0.159ms.